aimhigherweb/iec_website/content/what-we-do/soft-contact-lenses.md

 #### What are the alternatives to soft lenses?

 At Innovative Eye Care, we offer alternatives to soft lenses.
 Each individual person has a unique set of requirements for clear vision and comfort, and soft lenses may not always be suitable.
 Other possibilities include [rigid lenses](/what-we-do/rigid-gas-permeable-contact-lenses), [scleral lenses](/what-we-do/scleral-contact-lenses) and [orthokeratology](/what-we-do/orthokeratology-corneal-reshaping).
-There are also a range of treatments for specific conditions such as [myopia control](/what-we-do/myopia-control).

 <br>